MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/overview-of-activation-for-office-for-mac.md

 ## Activate volume licensed versions of Office for Mac

-To activate a volume licensed version of Office 2019 for Mac or Office 2016 for Mac, use the Volume License (VL) Serializer.
+To activate a volume licensed version of Office 2019 for Mac, use the Volume License (VL) Serializer.
 You can download the VL Serializer by signing into the [Volume Licensing Service Center (VLSC)](https://www.microsoft.com/licensing/servicecenter/default.aspx).
 You run the VL Serializer on each computer.
-By doing this, your users won't see any activation prompts when they first open Office 2019 for Mac or Office 2016 for Mac.
+By doing this, your users won't see any activation prompts when they first open Office 2019 for Mac.

 For more information, see [Overview of the Volume License (VL) Serializer](volume-license-serializer.md).

 ## Related articles

 - [Deployment options for admins for Office for Mac](deployment-options-for-office-for-mac.md)